nikhil5976/Phase-1/Jenkins-Roles-Responsibilities.md

 	Setup Slaves.
 	Backup.
 	Creating/Managing Jenkins servers.
+	Migrating
+	Upgrating from current version to new version.

 ALM/DevOps Support/LTS: 24/5 (Level-1 - Support) - this team will support for all the DevOps tools.